Type

 Resolution

-Overview: 242: Mosaic of small cultivated land parcels with different cultivation types(annual and permanent crops, as well as pastures), potentially with scattered houses or gardens.
-Traceability (lineage): This dataset was produced with a machine learning framework with several input datasets, specified in detail in Witjes et al., 2022 (in review, preprint available at https://doi.org/10.21203/rs.3.rs-561383/v3 ) Scientific methodology: The single-class probability layers were generated with a spatiotemporal ensemble machine learning framework detailed in Witjes et al., 2022 (in review, preprint available at https://doi.org/10.21203/rs.3.rs-561383/v3 ).
+• Overview: 241: Cultivated land parcels with a mixed coverage of non-permanent (e.g. wheat) and permanentcrops (e.g. olive trees) Traceability (lineage): This dataset was produced with a machine learning framework with several input datasets, specified in detail in Witjes et al., 2022 (in review, preprint available at https://doi.org/10.21203/rs.3.rs-561383/v3 ) Scientific methodology: The single-class probability layers were generated with a spatiotemporal ensemble machine learning framework detailed in Witjes et al., 2022 (in review, preprint available at https://doi.org/10.21203/rs.3.rs-561383/v3 ).
 The single-class uncertainty layers were calculated by taking the standard deviation of the three single-class probabilities predicted by the three components of the ensemble.
 The HCL (hard class) layers represents the class with the highest probability as predicted by the ensemble.
 Usability: The HCL layers have a decreasing average accuracy (weighted F1-score) at each subsequent level in the CLC hierarchy.
 These metrics are 0.83 at level 1 (5 classes):, 0.63 at level 2 (14 classes), and 0.49 at level 3 (43 classes).
 This means that the hard-class maps are more reliable when aggregating classes to a higher level in the hierarchy (e.g. 'Discontinuous Urban Fabric' and 'Continuous Urban Fabric' to 'Urban Fabric').
 Some single-class probabilities may more closely represent actual patterns for some classes that were overshadowed by unequal sample point distributions.
 Users are encouraged to set their own thresholds when postprocessing these datasets to optimize the accuracy for their specific use case.
 Uncertainty quantification: Uncertainty is quantified by taking the standard deviation of the probabilities predicted by the three components of the spatiotemporal ensemble model.
 Data validation approaches: The LULC classification was validated through spatial 5-fold cross-validation as detailed in the accompanying publication.
 Completeness: The dataset has chunks of empty predictions in regions with complex coast lines (e.g. the Zeeland province in the Netherlands and the Mar da Palha bay area in Portugal).
 These are artifacts that will be avoided in subsequent versions of the LULC product.
 Consistency: The accuracy of the predictions was compared per year and per 30km*30km tile across europe to derive temporal and spatial consistency by calculating the standard deviation.
 The standard deviation of annual weighted F1-score was 0.135, while the standard deviation of weighted F1-score per tile was 0.150.
 This means the dataset is more consistent through time than through space: Predictions are notably less accurate along the Mediterrranean coast.
 The accompanying publication contains additional information and visualisations.
 Positional accuracy: The raster layers have a resolution of 30m, identical to that of the Landsat data cube used as input features for the machine learning framework that predicted it.
 Temporal accuracy: The dataset contains predictions and uncertainty layers for each year between 2000 and 2019.
 Thematic accuracy: The maps reproduce the Corine Land Cover classification system, a hierarchical legend that consists of 5 classes at the highest level, 14 classes at the second level, and 44 classes at the third level.
 Class 523: Oceans was omitted due to computational constraints.

-Overview: 231: Slope of pastures derived by OLS regression over the probabilities values (2000—2019).
-The std. error of the model was considered as uncertainty.
+• Overview: 244: Annual crops or grazing land under the wooded cover of forestry species.
 Traceability (lineage): This dataset was produced with a machine learning framework with several input datasets, specified in detail in Witjes et al., 2022 (in review, preprint available at https://doi.org/10.21203/rs.3.rs-561383/v3 ) Scientific methodology: The single-class probability layers were generated with a spatiotemporal ensemble machine learning framework detailed in Witjes et al., 2022 (in review, preprint available at https://doi.org/10.21203/rs.3.rs-561383/v3 ).
 The single-class uncertainty layers were calculated by taking the standard deviation of the three single-class probabilities predicted by the three components of the ensemble.
 The HCL (hard class) layers represents the class with the highest probability as predicted by the ensemble.
 Usability: The HCL layers have a decreasing average accuracy (weighted F1-score) at each subsequent level in the CLC hierarchy.
 These metrics are 0.83 at level 1 (5 classes):, 0.63 at level 2 (14 classes), and 0.49 at level 3 (43 classes).
 This means that the hard-class maps are more reliable when aggregating classes to a higher level in the hierarchy (e.g. 'Discontinuous Urban Fabric' and 'Continuous Urban Fabric' to 'Urban Fabric').
 Some single-class probabilities may more closely represent actual patterns for some classes that were overshadowed by unequal sample point distributions.
 Users are encouraged to set their own thresholds when postprocessing these datasets to optimize the accuracy for their specific use case.
 Uncertainty quantification: Uncertainty is quantified by taking the standard deviation of the probabilities predicted by the three components of the spatiotemporal ensemble model.
 Data validation approaches: The LULC classification was validated through spatial 5-fold cross-validation as detailed in the accompanying publication.
 Completeness: The dataset has chunks of empty predictions in regions with complex coast lines (e.g. the Zeeland province in the Netherlands and the Mar da Palha bay area in Portugal).
 These are artifacts that will be avoided in subsequent versions of the LULC product.
 Consistency: The accuracy of the predictions was compared per year and per 30km*30km tile across europe to derive temporal and spatial consistency by calculating the standard deviation.
 The standard deviation of annual weighted F1-score was 0.135, while the standard deviation of weighted F1-score per tile was 0.150.
 This means the dataset is more consistent through time than through space: Predictions are notably less accurate along the Mediterrranean coast.
 The accompanying publication contains additional information and visualisations.
 Positional accuracy: The raster layers have a resolution of 30m, identical to that of the Landsat data cube used as input features for the machine learning framework that predicted it.
 Temporal accuracy: The dataset contains predictions and uncertainty layers for each year between 2000 and 2019.
 Thematic accuracy: The maps reproduce the Corine Land Cover classification system, a hierarchical legend that consists of 5 classes at the highest level, 14 classes at the second level, and 44 classes at the third level.
 Class 523: Oceans was omitted due to computational constraints.